jeffpar/pcjs/tools/README.md

 For example, take a look at this [PC DOS 2.00 diskette](https://diskettes.pcjs.org/pcx86/sys/dos/ibm/2.00/PCDOS200-DISK1.json).

-Older (PCjs 1.0) disk images were basically just an Array of sector data (what is now called the *diskData* object), without any other information.
-Such disk images are still supported, but all the disk images now stored on PCjs disk servers, such as [diskettes.pcjs.org](https://diskettes.pcjs.org), have been converted to the 2.0 format.
+Older PCjs v1 (version 1.x) disk images were basically just an Array of sector data (what is now called the *diskData* object), without any other information.
+Such disk images are still supported, but all the disk images now stored on PCjs disk servers, such as [diskettes.pcjs.org](https://diskettes.pcjs.org), have been converted to the v2 format.

 ## PCjs DiskImage Utility

-[DiskImage](modules/diskimage.js) is a Node command-line application that reads/writes PCjs 2.0 disk images, using the [DiskInfo](../machines/pcx86/modules/diskinfo.js) module for reading and writing PCjs disk images.
+[DiskImage](modules/diskimage.js) is a Node command-line application that reads/writes PCjs v2 disk images, using the [DiskInfo](../machines/pcx86/modules/diskinfo.js) module for reading and writing PCjs disk images.
-[DiskImage](modules/diskimage.js) supersedes the older PCjs 1.0 [DiskDump](old/diskdump/lib/diskdump.js) utility.
+[DiskImage](modules/diskimage.js) supersedes the older PCjs v1 [DiskDump](old/diskdump/lib/diskdump.js) utility.

 ## Building PCjs Disk Images from IMG files